ParaFEM/ParaFEM/trunk/parafem/src/programs/bsd/prog82/readme.txt

   PROGRAM: prog82.f90

   prog82 is a general purpose BEM program for solving elasticity problems.
   This version is serial and uses BiCGStab(l).
-The program is a modified modified version of the one published in Beer G., Smith I.M. and Duenser C., "The Boundary Element Method with Programming", Springer-Verlag, 2008.
+It is a modified version of a program with the same name from Beer, Smith and Duenser, "The Boundary Element Method with Programming", Springer, 2008.

-    Usage: prog82
+    Usage: prog82   (Requires an input deck called prog82.dat)

   REFERENCES